ballerina-platform/ballerina-dev-website/learn/tools-ides/vscode-plugin/graphical-editor.md

 ## Exploring the features of the Graphical View

-Click on the below links to explore the features of the Graphical Editor.
+The below sections include information to explore the features of the Graphical Editor.

 - [Viewing the source](#viewing-the-source)
 - [Expanding the Diagram View](#expanding-the-diagram-view)